refinedev/refine/documentation/docs/api-reference/core/providers/audit-log-provider.md

 ## Enable/Disable to Audit Log by Mutation Type for a Resource

-The `options` allows you to manage the audit log events for a resource.
+The `meta.audit` allows you to manage the audit log events for a resource.
 In addition, it can be managed in which type of mutations an event will be created. **If no definition is made, it works in all actions**.

 In this case, only events will be created for the `create` mutation.